The Biggest Quoting Mistakes Tradesmen Make

 Not Charging for Small Jobs Properly

-Without a minimum charge, small jobs can quickly become unprofitable.
+Without a minimum charge, they become unprofitable.

 Final Thoughts